 Trust and safety are two critical user experience (UX) design components.
 A user’s trust in a product or service can be a make-or-break factor in their decision to engage with it.
 Conversely, a lack of safety can result in users avoiding a product altogether.
-It’s the designer’s job to balance these concerns in the design process and create trustworthy and safe user experiences.
+The designer’s job is to balance these concerns in the design process and create trustworthy and safe user experiences.

 What is trust in UX design?

 Trust in UX design refers to a user’s confidence in the product, service, or brand.
-This confidence can be built through various means, including clear and consistent communication, privacy protection, and reliability.
+Including clear and consistent communication, privacy protection, and reliability can build trust.
 The goal is to create a sense of security for the user and help them feel comfortable using the product.

 Why is trust important in UX design?